Nalhin/Emoji/README.md

 #### BEM.
 #### Prop Types.

+## Data

+emojiParser.js allows you to parse data directly from https://unicode.org/Public/emoji/12.0/emoji-test.txt and save it to local json file.
+(Remember to change folder names!)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details